Al-Ula: Medieval Islamic times

 Al-Mabiyat, some 20 km away near Mughayrah became the next commercial centre of the region.
 It thrived from around 650 CE until it declined at some time before 1230.
 In the 13th century, the old city of al-Ula, locally known as al-Dīrah, was built, and many stones of the old Dedanite and Lihyanite ruins were reused.

+Modern times

 The oasis of al-Ula now became the major settlement of the region again until modern times.
 Between 1901 and 1908 the Ottomans built the Hejaz railway in order to link Damascus to Medina.
 The railway had main stations in both Madā'in Ṣaliḥ (Hegra) and al-Ula, where a line was built through the western part of al-Khuraybah, some 12 km to the north of the old medieval town, which is believed to be the site of the old Dedanite and Lihyanite town that is still standing there despite being in bad shape.

 In the 20th century, the new town centre was established beside the old town, and eventually, the people left the old buildings.
 The last family is said to have gone in 1983, while the last service in the old mosque was held in 1985.
 Both the ruins of the medieval town al-Dīrah and the site of the Liyhanite settlement now lie within the limits of the modern town.